- Practice

 NEJM Group has a free, interactive clinical reasoning resource designed to help health care providers navigate the diagnosis and treatment of COVID-19.
 NEJM Group plans to maintain the free case simulations for a number of months.

 From the U.S. Department of Health and Human Services (HHS), Operation Warp Speed's goal is to produce and deliver 300 million doses of safe and effective vaccines.
-Initial doses are planned to be available beginning January 2021, as part of a broader strategy to accelerate the development, manufacturing and distribution of COVID-19 vaccines, therapeutics and diagnostics.
+Initial doses were planned as part of a broader strategy to accelerate the development, manufacturing and distribution of COVID-19 vaccines, therapeutics and diagnostics.

 The CDC recommends mask wearing in public settings and when people are around others not in their household, especially when other social distancing measures are difficult to maintain.